- State College Area School District

 From the feedback arose the institute, its focus on social justice meant to emphasize making advocacy a partnership with other students, thereby empowering them.
 Along with peer counseling, participants practiced facilitating small group discussions about racial bias, gender identity and other difficult topics.

-“Having those skills also helps because sometimes, these kinds of conversations can be happening in places where no adults are present — at a cafeteria table, for example,” Chatters says.
+“Having those skills also helps because sometimes, these kinds of conversations can be happening in places where no adults are present — at a cafeteria table, for example,” Chatters said.

 During the institute, Penn State professors and graduate students led lively discussions and hands-on workshops.
 Toward the end, several students were confident their newfound awareness and skills would help them make a difference in their schools.